 A renewed partnership with the City of Dallas, along with a re-branding campaign, introduced the Dallas Marathon brand in 2012.
 The race’s start and finish lines are moved to the heart of Downtown Dallas, which itself is undergoing a multi-billion dollar renaissance of development.

 Marathon history includes the addition of several events, including marathon relays and a half marathon course, and as support increased, the Board of Directors decided it would donate a portion of race proceeds to charitable causes each year beginning in 1997.
-With this initiative in mind, the marathon names Texas Scottish Rite Hospital for Children its primary beneficiary, and to-date has donated more than $4 million directly to the hospital.
+With this initiative in mind, the marathon names Scottish Rite for Children its primary beneficiary, and to-date has donated more than $4 million directly to the hospital.

 A Look Back…